RexSkz/json-diff-kit/README.md

 ![The result (using LCS array diff method).](./preview.png)

+## Other Version of Viewer

+Here is an experimental [Vue version](https://github.com/RexSkz/json-diff-kit-vue) of the `Viewer` component.

 ## More Complex Usages

 Please check the [playground page](https://json-diff-kit.js.org/), where you can adjust nearly all parameters and see the result.